 The choice of the vector fields $\sigma_{k,\alpha}$ is canonical and is given in Subsection \ref{ss:noise} while, for the one of $\theta\in \ell^2$, the reader is referred to Remark \ref{r:generalization} for some comments.

-One of the main difficulties behind the proof of Theorem \ref{t:intro} is the subtle way in which transport noise affects the dynamics of the HNSEs and improves the available bounds compared to the deterministic setting for solutions to \eqref{eq:hyper_NS} up to the possible blow-up time.
+One of the main difficulties behind the proof of Theorem \ref{t:intro} is the subtle way in which transport noise affects the dynamics of the HNSEs and improves the available up-to-the-(possible)-explosion-time bounds compared to the deterministic setting.
 For instance, transport noise does \emph{not} alter the energy balance.
 Indeed, since $\sigma_{k,\alpha}$ is divergence-free, it follows that, a.s.\ and for all $t<\tau$,

-Here, $\tau$ is the explosion time of the solution $u$ to \eqref{eq:hyper_NS}.
-In particular, \eqref{eq:energy_estimate_unchanged} is exactly the energy balance one obtains in the deterministic setting.
-To obtain Theorem \ref{t:intro}, the key is to capture the \emph{enhanced dissipation} effect of transport noise.
-Such an enhancement only works if $\theta$ is carefully chosen (although there is some freedom in its choice, see Remark \ref{r:generalization}).
+The above is precisely the energy balance observed in the deterministic setting.
+Here, $\tau$ represents the explosion time of $u$ in the critical space $H^{5/2-2\g}(\T^3; \R^3)$ for well-posedness of \eqref{eq:hyper_NS} (however, as shown in Theorem \ref{t:local_HNSEs_hyper_small_viscosity}, the explosion time in $H^\delta(\T^3; \R^3)$ is independent of $\delta \geq \frac{5}{2} - 2\g$).
+A discussion on criticality is provided below \eqref{eq:scaling_HNSEs}.
+The key to proving Theorem \ref{t:intro} lies in capturing the \emph{enhanced dissipation} effect of transport noise.
+We are able to rigorously capture this enhancement only when $\theta$ is carefully chosen, though there is some flexibility in its selection (see Remark \ref{r:generalization}).
 Further comments are given in Subsection \ref{ss:novelty}.

-Before going further let us give some more comments on Theorem \ref{t:intro}.
+Before going further, let us give some more comments on Theorem \ref{t:intro}.
 In the latter, solutions to the stochastic HNSEs \eqref{eq:hyper_NS} are smooth in the following sense:

 where $C^{\vartheta_0,\vartheta_1}$ denotes the set of all maps that are locally $\vartheta_0$- (resp.\ $\vartheta_1$-)H\"older continuity in time (resp.\ space) uniformly in space (resp.\ time).
-The reader is referred to Subsection \ref{ss:notation} for precise definition.
+The reader is referred to Subsection \ref{ss:notation} for a precise definition.
 Further regularity properties of solutions to \eqref{eq:hyper_NS} are given in Theorem \ref{t:local_HNSEs_hyper_small_viscosity}.
 Of course, in case $\g\geq \frac{5}{4}$, Theorem \ref{t:intro} can be improved, see Theorem \ref{t:local_HNSEs_hyper_high_viscosity}.
 Finally, the choice of the space $H^1( \T^3;\R^3)$ in Theorem \ref{t:intro} is only for exposition convenience.
-Indeed, the latter holds with $H^1( \T^3;\R^3)$ replaced by any \emph{subcritical} spaces of the form
+Indeed, as Theorem \ref{t:main_theorem_L2} shows that the space $H^1( \T^3;\R^3)$ in the above result can be replaced by any \emph{subcritical} spaces of the form